morten1982/crossviper/README.md

  - > tabs are ordered in a stack -> you can close only the last opened tab

  # news
- - > codeeditor clipboard managing improved
+ - > codeeditor clipboard management improved